ivanvoitalov/tail-estimation/README.md

 ## Summary

-This script is intended to be a single-file simple solution to the tail index estimation problem in complex networks.
+This script is intended to be a single-file simple solution to the complex networks degree sequence _tail index estimation_.
 It consists of several well-established estimators combined into one toolbox along with some useful plotting routines that usually help to analyze a given degree distribution.

 ## Dependencies